chitrason/expense_tracker/README.md

 ## Description
-This app allows you to track you incomes and expenses
+In this day and age, people tend to throw away receipts or even declining them when offered which drives one to easily lose track of our expenses.
+What most people dont realize is that income can also be overlooked.
+This app allows you to track your incomes and expenses through a CRUD operated app.
+The user is able to keep track of their finances by creating, editing and deleting their transactions.
+The user is also able to visualize their income versus expense stats within the last 30 days through a calculated net worth number and savings percentage.

 ## Getting Started